gBringout/MPIReconstruction/README.md

+# MPI Reconsutrion #

-This folder contains exemplary Matlab codes for simple MPI reconstructions.
+This repository contains exemplary Matlab codes for simple MPI reconstructions.

 Data are provided [here] (http://www.tuhh.de/ibi/research/mpi-data-format.html) or [here] (https://github.com/KsenijaGraefe/SingleSidedData) and have to be placed in the data folder.
 The file `measurement_5.h5` from the first adresse has to be renamed to `measurement.h5`.

 # reco.m #

 Running this script, you should obtain after roughly one minutes those three graphs: